Meyer Lemon Olive Oil Cake

 - In the bowl of an electric mixer (or using a heavy whisk), vigorously combine the extra virgin olive oil, natural cane sugar, eggs, Meyer lemon juice, lemon zest, chopped fresh thyme, and vanilla extract.

-- Beat the mixture on medium-high speed until completely emulsified, pale, and thickened.
+- Beat the mixture on medium-high speed until completely smooth, pale, and thickened.

 - Reduce the mixer speed to low.
-Add exactly one-third of the dry flour mixture to the wet emulsion, mixing just until incorporated.
+Add exactly one-third of the dry flour mixture to the wet batter, mixing just until incorporated.

 - Follow immediately with half of the whole milk.